Wahode Day Camps

-Wahode is Dakotah for “explore.”
-Each session is Monday through Friday and offers many ways to discover, grow, and have fun.
-Campers will experience outdoor activities including swimming in an outdoor pool, horseback riding, use of a ropes course and climbing tower, group games, hiking, sensory crafts, and gross motor activities led by a registered occupational therapist, music groups led by a board-certified music therapist, boating, and sports.
+Wahode is Dakota for “explore.”
+Each session runs Monday through Friday and offers many ways to discover, grow, and have fun.
+Campers will experience activities including swimming in an outdoor pool, horseback riding, use of a ropes course and climbing tower, group games, hiking, sensory crafts, and gross motor activities led by a registered occupational therapist, music groups led by a board-certified music therapist, boating, and sports.

 Camp Wahode Director